39zde/simple-file-compressor/README.md

 ### Development

-I'd like to keep this project free from packages and that sort.
-This also means no devtools, package.json, no TypeScript, no versioning.
-Given the project size (in the future and now) none of this would be worth the hasse.
-Only native browser features.
+I'd like to keep this project free from dependencies.
+This also means no devtools, no package.json, no TypeScript, no versioning.
+Given the project size (in the future and now) none of this would be worth it.
-The 2 exceptions to this are:
+There are 2 points, which I declare as  exceptions:
-- the use of JsDoc[^4], because it improves the readability, most IDE support it and it's so simple and non-invasive.
+- the use of JsDoc[^4], because it improves the readability, most IDE support it completely lives inside of comments.
+It's plain and simple, therefore worth it.
 - the implementation of `Progressive Web Apps (PWA)`[^5].
 Although it's a native browser feature, platform and browser conditions are lacking, to say the least.
-So I see why one might consider this a violation of 'keep it as simple as possible'.
-Nonetheless I wanted to give users the possibility to install this app.
+So I see why one might consider this as a violation of 'keep it as simple as possible'.
+Nonetheless I wanted to give users the possibility to install this app, if by chance the environment supports it.
+If it becomes to much of a hassle to keep up with the state of PWA, then I am going to drop it at once.

 ### Links